Prag8855/aab/content/guides/blue-card.md

 * **If you already have a [residence permit](/glossary/Aufenthaltstitel)**, you can stay in Germany.
 When you apply for a Blue Card, your current residence permit stays valid until the *[[Ausländerbehörde]]* makes a decision.
 [If your residence permit expires](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon) while you wait for your Blue Card, you don't have to leave Germany.

 * **If you have a Blue Card from another EU country**, you can come to Germany without a visa.
-If you had your Blue Card for at least 12 months, you can already move to German and start working.[^33] After you arrive, you must get a German Blue Card at the *[[Ausländerbehörde]]*.
+If you had your Blue Card for at least 12 months, you can already move to Germany and start working.[^33] After you arrive, you must get a German Blue Card at the *[[Ausländerbehörde]]*.

 * **If you have a [tourist visa](/glossary/Schengen%20visa)**, you can't apply for a Blue Card.
 You can't look for work with a tourist visa.
 Your Blue Card application will be rejected.[^25]